bubbletroubles/PowerStig/CompositeResources.md

 This is a problem for DSC since you cannot have conflicting settings as the compiler will throw an exception.

 We added the SkipRule as a way to convert a rule from it's original type to a non-conflicting type.
-This allows us to keep track of the setting, but allow you to decide which STIG rule will be applied.
+This allows us to keep track of the setting, but allows you to decide which STIG rule will be applied.
-Using the same sample from above, no skip rules are provided, so the following configuration:
+Using the same sample from above, no skip rules are provided to the following configuration:

 ```powershell
     WindowsServer BaseLine